 Interpretation of tongues – A person with the gift of interpreting tongues could understand what a tongues-speaker was saying even though he did not know the language that was being spoken.
 The tongues interpreter would then communicate the message of the tongues speaker to everyone else, so all could understand.

-Helps – Closely related to the gift of mercy is the gift of helps.
-Those with the gift of helps are those who can aid or render assistance to others in the church with compassion and grace.
+Helps – Closely related to the gift of mercy is the gift of help.
+Those with the gift of help are those who can aid or render assistance to others in the church with compassion and grace.
 This has a broad range of possibilities for application.
-Most importantly, this is the unique ability to identify those who are struggling with doubt, fears, and other spiritual battles; to move toward those in spiritual need with a kind word, an understanding and compassionate demeanor; and to speak scriptural truth that is both convicting and loving.
+Most importantly, this is the unique ability to identify those who are struggling with doubt, fears, and other spiritual battles; to move toward those in spiritual need with a kind word, an understanding, and compassionate demeanor; and to speak scriptural truth that is both convicting and loving.